 A plagiarism check for each submitted thesis and written assignment is conducted in the programme.
-Checking plagiarism for theses is the programme management's responsibility, while the checking of any other submitted written materials is the responsibility of the professor.
-For this purpose, the Turnitin software is available for both the programme management and for all teaching staff members.
+Checking plagiarism for thesisis the programme management's responsibility, while the checking of any other submitted written materials is the responsibility of the professors.
+For this purpose, the Turn-It-in software is available for both the programme management and for all teaching staff members.